SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Force Jolt

 When you hit an enemy with your attack you can channel magical energy through the strike to make target take extra 2d6 Force damage.
-You can uses this power number of times equal to your Intelligence modifier per long rest, but no more than once per turn.
+You can use this power number of times equal to your Intelligence modifier per long rest, but no more than once per turn.

 ### Level 15